What is home equity?

 - How much of your home loan is left to repay.

-To get an accurate picture of your remaining debt, check your most recent home loan statement or log onto your lender's banking platform and check your loan account.
+And if you need an accurate picture of your remaining debt, check your most recent home loan statement or log onto your lender's banking platform to check your loan account."

 How can I use the equity in my home?